chalko/cluster/README.md

 And months later I have decided that having a local k8s cluster is the "best" way to do this.

-The real answer is I like to play with new tech and I had a pi laying around so why not.
+The real answer is I like to play with new tech, and I had a pi lying around so why not.

 ## What's working

 * Local DNS names for services and ingress under the domain at fog.chalko.com
 * SSL for ingress using Let Encrypt
 * Kubernetes Dashboard https://kubernetes-dashboard.fog.chalko.com
 ## What's not working